Studying Hadronization by Machine Learning Techniques: Neural network design

 \section{Neural network design}

 In traditional Computer Vision approaches, the input data is a set of digital photographs or video streams, while the output can be e.g. the list of recognized objects and their coordinates, depending on the specific application.
-The main features of an image are typically extracted with a series of convolutional layers.
+The most significant features of an image are typically extracted with a series of convolutional layers.

 In case of (especially at the very) deep neural networks, there is a common difficulty that occurs during the backpropagation of the learning phase, called \textit{vanishing gradient problem}~\cite{279181}.
 The source of the problem is that the partial derivatives of the loss function can be vanishingly small, therefore the layers at the beginning of the NN receive vanishingly small updates, resulting in a very slow train.
-There are various possible solutions for the vanishing gradient problem, including long short-term memory techniques or rectifiers as activation functions~\cite{10.1162/neco.1997.9.8.1735}.
+There are various possible solutions for the vanishing gradient problem, including long short-term memory techniques, rectifiers as activation functions or residual networks~\cite{10.1162/neco.1997.9.8.1735}.

-In this study, a neural network that is based on the state-of-the-art ResNet architecture is used~\cite{he2015deep}.
+In this study, a neural network based on the state-of-the-art ResNet architecture is used~\cite{he2015deep}.
 In these networks, an identity mapping between two distinct layers ensures that the impact of the vanishing gradients is reduced by effectively simplifying the network.
 In this way, it is possible to achieve higher complexity without compromising the learning speed, even if the network goes deeper.

 The structure of the applied networks are outlined in Fig. \ref{fig:layout}.
-A basic building element is the \textit{residual block} with the identity mapping, with $N_F$ $3\times3$ trainable filters, while the extent of complexity is determined by the depth of such blocks, $N_D$.
-In this study, two different complexities are investigated: the Model~1 has $N_D=3$ depth and 1.13 million trainable parameters, while Model~2 consists of blocks with $N_D=5$ depth and 1.90 million trainable parameters.
+A basic building element is the \textit{residual block} with the identity mapping, with $N_F$ trainable filters of size $3\times3$, while the extent of complexity is determined by the depth of such blocks, $N_D$.
+Generally, a deeper neural network with a larger number of trainable parameters is able to learn a better generalization of the trained model, and consequently have a superior performance.
+On the other hand, an important question of the NN design is that, what is the minimal complexity that is necessary to achieve the desired accuracy.
+Therefore, two different complexities are investigated in this study: the Model~1 has $N_D=3$ depth and 1.13 million trainable parameters, while Model~2 consists of blocks with $N_D=5$ depth and 1.90 million trainable parameters.